VishalKandala/fdf/README.md

-Of course!
-Here is the provided information formatted as a clean and professional Markdown `README.md` file.

----

 # 🌀 PICurv: A Parallel Particle-in-Cell Solver for Curvilinear LES

 > **PICurv** is a parallel particle-in-cell (PIC) solver designed for low-Mach-number turbulent flows in complex geometries.
 Built using PETSc’s `DMDA` and `DMSwarm` infrastructure, it features: